kibook/s1kd-tools/tools/s1kd-flatten/README.md

 the -N option of the s1kd-new\* tools.

 -p
-Instead of the "flat" PM format, use a "publication" XML format, where the root element `publication` contains XInclude references to the publication module and the referenced data modules.
+Instead of the hierarchical PM-based format, use a simpler "flat" format.

 -R
 Recursively flatten referenced publication modules, copying their